najnesnaj/mynewt-id107/README.md

-No luck with BLE and bootloader, use the elf.bin binary
+No luck with BLE and bootloader: use the elf.bin binary The id107 smartwatch has only 256k flash memory

+After disactivating the log circular buffer setting in syscfg, bluetooth works!

+Current status : working acceleration-sensor (kx022)
+working OIC-server, android mynewt app can visualize the data!

+TODO: si114x heart rate sensor

 TIP to check config :